 - Click Add a user.

-- Type your account information and select a role.
+- Type the account information for the account that you want to require SAML authentication for and select a role.

 - Click Save.